iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 ### 3. Check the Grafana dashboard

 As before, you can check the Grafana dashboard corresponding to the canary release of _reviews-v4_.
-To get the dashboard specific to it, run the following command:
+To get the URL to the dashboard specific to this canary release, run the following command:

 ```bash
 kubectl get experiment reviews-v4-rollout -o jsonpath='{.status.grafanaURL}' -n bookinfo-iter8